 Glossary of Terms

 The language used to describe diversity, equity, and inclusion initiatives in U.S. higher education changes often and can be considered complex.
 The glossary below is included to clarify and offer working definitions for some of the terms in this document.
 It is important to note that this is not an exhaustive list and that these words can carry multiple meanings based on our perspectives and worldviews.
-The office of the dean of institutional equity and inclusion is always willing to engage in conversation about the words used in this document or any other diversity-related terminology.
+The office of the dean of equity and inclusion is always willing to engage in conversation about the words used in this document or any other diversity-related terminology.

 Access: Typically refers to the ways in which educational institutions and policies strive to ensure students have equal and equitable educational opportunities.
 Increasing access generally requires schools to provide additional services or remove any actual or potential barriers that might prevent some students from equitable participation in certain courses or academic programs.